 - 1. There are two ways that you can ruin your surgery.
 One is by having an abrupt injury So be very careful throughout your day.
 The other is by performing too frequent small activities with your shoulder.
 Just as bending a paperclip once isn't enough to break the clip but repeatedly bending it causes it to snap Moving your shoulder too much or too often can break the sutures holding the repaired tissues together or may cause the sutures to tear through the repaired tissue.
-So in order to limit your activity in the early critical period, wear your sling part-time for the next 5 weeks. - 1.
-Part-time means that you may remove the sling when in a safe environment (home or office) where there will be a small amount of people around and there is little risk of falling or getting injured.
-You should be in the sling all other times.
+So, in order to limit your activity in the early critical period, wear your sling part-time for the next 5 weeks. - Part-time means that you may remove the sling when in a safe environment (home or office) where there will be a small amount of people around and there is little risk of falling or getting injured.
+You should be in the sling all other times. - 2.
+In the beginning of your recovery, when your tissue is not yet healed to bone, if you lift your arm out to your side or rotate it towards the surgical side, by moving your shoulder, you will be pulling on the repair site.
+This can lead to failure of the repair.